(414) 324-19 FIVE FOUR

 How long have you been performing weddings?

-I have performed over 1000 wedding ceremonies since 1992.
-I love what I do and always enjoy meeting new people!
+I have performed over 1200 wedding ceremonies since 1992.
+I love what I do and always enjoy meeting new people! -Peter

 What type of ceremony do you perform?

-My standard ceremony is non-denominational and civil in tone.
-Essentially I discuss the importance of having balance in your marriage and to appreciate the partnership in life that you are establishing with your future spouse.
+Our standard ceremony is non-denominational and civil in tone.
+Essentially we discuss the importance of having balance in your marriage and to appreciate the partnership in life that you are establishing with your future spouse.
 If you choose, you are more than welcome to sprinkle in some religious elements to your ceremony.
 However, that is entirely up to you.
-I would say that the vast majority of ceremonies that I'm asked to perform are non-religious.
-Accordingly, unless specifically requested by you, I do not include any religion in the ceremony.
+The vast majority of ceremonies that we're asked to perform are non-religious.
+Accordingly, unless specifically requested by you, we do not include any religion in the ceremony.

 How do your fees work?

-As I realize people have different budgets for their weddings my services are designed to be a la carte.
+As we realize people have different budgets for their weddings our services are designed to be a la carte.
 This means that you can add on services to meet your goals.
 These additional services may include a rehearsal, in person meeting or a small PA system with a microphone.
-I have standard fees that are based on distance and travel time.
-Obviously, the further I need to travel the greater my fee.
-Note that if you book with me off season my fees are lower.
-However, as we approach May through October, which are the peak months for weddings, my fees do increase.
-To reserve the date and time I do require a non-refundable deposit.
+We have standard fees that are based on distance and travel time.
+Obviously, the further we need to travel the greater our fee.
+Note that if you book with us off season our fees are lower.
+However, as we approach April through October, which are the peak months for weddings, our fees do increase.
+To reserve the date and time we do require a non-refundable deposit.
 This amount is applied to the fee.
 (Please click on the "Fee Schedule" tab above for my current fees).
-NOTE: My fees are subject to change.
+NOTE: Holidays such as New Year's Eve, Labor Day weekend, Fourth of July or Halloween may incur an additional fee.

 How long is your ceremony?

-My basic ceremony runs approximately 12-15 minutes.
+Our basic ceremony runs approximately 10-12 minutes.
 However, you are perfectly welcome to add your own elements to the service.
-These additional elements can include readings, music, a sand ceremony or unity candle.
-I will e-mail you a copy of my ceremony in advance for review.
+These additional elements may include readings, music, a sand ceremony or unity candle.
+We will e-mail you a copy of our ceremony in advance for review.
 And no, you do not need to memorize anything!

 Where are you located?